vestrel00/contacts-android/docs/dev-notes.md

 The above behavior is observed from the native Contacts app.
 The "super primary" data of an aggregate Contact is referred to as the "default".

-> At this point, the native Contacts app still shows email B as the first email in the list even
+> ℹ️ At this point, the native Contacts app still shows email B as the first email in the list even
 > though it isn't the "default" (super primary) because it is still a primary.
 This adds a bit of
 > confusion in my opinion, especially when more than 2, 3, or 4 RawContacts are linked.
 A "fix"
 > would be to only order the list of emails using "super primary" instead of "super primary" and